-Determine whether your environment requires multiple hub servers

-If more than 10,000 - 20,000 client nodes and virtual machine file spaces are managed by one set of hub and spoke servers, the resource requirements might exceed what the hub server has available, especially if the spoke servers are V6.3.4 servers.
+Determine whether your environment requires multiple hub servers are managed by one set of hub and spoke servers, the resource requirements might exceed what the hub server has available, especially if the spoke servers are V6.3.4 servers.
 Consider designating a second server as a hub server and moving spoke servers to the new hub server to balance the load.